1,000+ Opportunities

 We do not fund the following kinds of projects: Clinical laboratory research Capital projects, endowments, or chairs associated with universities or medical schools Projects that do not benefit Connecticut residents Lobbying or influencing the outcomes of proposed legislation or an election Learn more about our grantees and what we fund Online Community Standards Connecticut Health Foundation 100 Pearl Street, Hartford, CT 06103

-Based on current listing details, eligibility includes: IRS 501(c)(3) tax-exempt entities, state and municipal agencies, public institutions (health departments, universities, social services), and coalitions with qualified fiscal sponsors.
+According to the current listing, eligibility includes: IRS 501(c)(3) tax-exempt entities, state and municipal agencies, public institutions (health departments, universities, social services), and coalitions with qualified fiscal sponsors.
 Projects must benefit Connecticut residents.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.